Search Engine Optimization Principles

 Search engine optimization is different because no element – including the markup containing it – may be viewed in isolation.
 SEO is the sum of the whole.
 And modification to on-page elements, images, multimedia, CSS, markup tags, will affect the overall performance of a site within the SERPs (search engine results pages).
-However, don’t expect stunning images to substitute for strong, readable copy, the single most vital contribution to a well ranked web page.
+However, don’t expect stunning images to substitute for strong, readable copy, the single most vital contribution to a well-ranked web page.

-And it should not be learned in isolation and simply plugged in after the build (although this is how most dedicated SEO and marketing companies generate revenue, once clients recognise their mistakes).
+And it should not be learned in isolation and simply plugged in after the build (although this is how most dedicated SEO and marketing companies generate revenue, once clients recognize their mistakes).
 Good SEO is inextricably weaved into website development.
-This is not to say optimisation must take place during site construction – it is a skill in its own right – but development under the SEO umbrella gives a website greater opportunity for high SERPs visibility and eliminates much of the SEO costs overheads incurred in post-build optimisation since it establishes the markup templates and procedures for future reference as more content is developed and added to the evolving web presence.
+This is not to say optimization must take place during site construction – it is a skill in its own right – but development under the SEO umbrella gives a website greater opportunity for high SERPs visibility and eliminates much of the SEO costs overheads incurred in post-build optimization since it establishes the markup templates and procedures for future reference as more content is developed and added to the evolving web presence.

 Key Components of Successful SEO

 For the purposes of this article let us assume a virgin build, a new website commission, and examine some of the key considerations for successful search engine pick-up, assimilation, and ranking.

 There are a number of phases to optimization and marketing: research, development, release, and ongoing.
 The following phase-categorized pointers offer a summarised overview of key activities and, since SEO is largely subsumed within search engine marketing, covers the ground more usually associated with website marketing.